tianyingw/tianyingw.github.io/research.md

 ### Robust statistical analysis on the errors-in-variables problem

-The third thread of my work focuses on addressing error-in-variable issues in environmental statistics, which enables us to correctly estimate scaling factors of the fingerprints in the climate system and provide valid statistical inferences for the attribution and detection analyses of climate change.
+The third thread of my work focuses on addressing error-in-variable issues with complex structured data, such as in environmental statistics.
+My recent work on climate data analysis enables us to correctly estimate scaling factors of the fingerprints in the climate system and provide valid statistical inferences for the attribution and detection analyses of climate change.

 - <ins>Lau, A.</ins>, **Wang, T.<b>*</b>**, Yan, J., and Zhang, X. (2022+) _"Extreme Value Modeling with Errors-in-Variables in Detection and Attribution of Changes in Climate Extremes"_, under review.
 - <ins>Ma, S.</ins>, **Wang, T.<b>*</b>**, Yan, J., and Zhang, X. (2022+) _"Optimal Fingerprinting with Estimating Equations"_, under review.